oneapi-src/oneDAL/CONTRIBUTING.md

 ## Contacting maintainers
 You may reach out to Intel project maintainers privately at onedal.maintainers@intel.com.
-Codeoners configuration define specific maintainers for coresponding code sections, however currently limited to Intel members only at this point.
-With futher migration to UXL we will be fixing this, but here are non Intel contacts:
+[Codeowners](https://github.com/oneapi-src/oneDAL/blob/main/.github/CODEOWNERS) configuration defines specific maintainers for corresponding code sections, however it's currently limited to Intel members.
+With further migration to UXL we will be changing this, but here are non-Intel contacts:
 For ARM specifics you may contact: @rakshithgb-fujitsu For RISC-V specifics you may contact: @keeranroth